-\textbf{Photometry Catalog:} The top and right axes of Figure \ref{fig:filter_curves} trace the number density of emitters (black dash-dot) in the COSMOS2020 catalog as a function of redshift.
-Also shown individually are histograms of \reviewEditOne{the star-forming and quiescent selection of galaxies.} Notably, \ciium emission can be measured in all three SPIRE maps \footnote{\reviewEditOne{Also apparent from Figure \ref{fig:filter_curves} is that narrow spectral features other than \ciium could be redshifted into the SPIRE bands (e.g., [OI] and [NII] lines), which also correlate with the emitters within a redshift bin and potentially contaminate our measurement.
+\textbf{Photometry Catalog.} The top and right axes of Figure \ref{fig:filter_curves} trace the number density of emitters (dash-dotted black line) in the COSMOS2020 catalog as a function of redshift.
+Histograms of \reviewEditOne{the star-forming and quiescent selection of galaxies are also shown individually.} Notably, \ciium emission can be measured in all three SPIRE maps \footnote{\reviewEditOne{ Figure \ref{fig:filter_curves} also shows that narrow spectral features other than \ciium could be redshifted into the SPIRE bands (e.g., [OI] and [NII] lines), which correlate with the emitters within a redshift bin and could potentially contaminate our measurement.
 This is further discussed in Section \ref{subsec:contamination}.}}.
-Similar to \citet{Viero_2022}, we use the FARMER photometric redshifts, typically expected to be more accurate at our redshifts and for fainter sources.
+Similar to \citet{Viero_2022}, we used the FARMER photometric redshifts, which are typically expected to be more accurate at our redshifts and for fainter sources.